jayhardikar/oci-data-science-ai-samples/labs/PiDay-2022-Vision/Lab-3-vision-rest.md

 ## **TASK 2:** Invoke Language OCI REST APIs

-Invoke Language OCI REST APIs by clicking any one of the requests in the OCI REST COLLECTION.
+Invoke Vision OCI REST APIs by clicking any one of the requests in the OCI REST COLLECTION.
 Enter the text you want to analyze in the body as shown below:
     ```
     <copy>{
         "text" : "American football was derived from the European games of rugby and soccer.
 Unlike the game of soccer, however, American football focuses more on passing and catching the ball with the hands as opposed to kicking the ball with the feet.
 Standard American football field is 120 yards in length and 160 feet in width.
 They are hash marks on every yards and every 10 yards.
 American football is quickly become more popular then baseball and fan bases are increasing rapidly.
 Jerry Rice, Tom Brady and Lawrence Taylor are few top player of this sports."